o-d-i-n/ShortestPathRL-DP/README.md

 The program only works for rectangular matrices.

-To run : Down load the who project folder at it is.
-Navigate to root folder in terminal.
+To run : Download the whole project folder as it is.
+Navigate to root folder via terminal.
 Run : javac Main.java After the program has compiled : Java Main

 The program prints the value of valueFunction matrix and policyMatrix after each iteration.
 At the end, the final result is printed.